GIS People GIS People

 IoT & CCTV monitoring

-The use of IoT and CCTV cameras for remote observation is becoming increasingly common in various fields, including security, transportation, and urban planning.
-This technology allows for real-time monitoring of remote locations, providing valuable insights and enabling prompt action.
+The use of IoT and CCTV cameras for remote observation is increasingly common across security, transportation, and urban planning — enabling real-time monitoring of remote locations and prompt action.

 Keep communities safe and healthy with real-time environment monitoring